tasmota/docs/docs/MCP230xx.md

 ![MCP23008 / MCP23017 I2C Address Map](https://github.com/andrethomas/images/raw/master/mcp230xx/i2c_address_map.png)

+!!! warning "MCP23017 Hardware Bug"
+    Avoid using pins **GPA7** (pin 8) and **GPB7** (pin 28) as inputs.
+    Due to a design flaw in the MCP23x17 series, these pins are highly sensitive to noise and can cause I2C bus corruption or false triggers.
+    In the latest version of the datashee, Microchip officially recommends using them only as **outputs**.

 ### Supporting modes

 Starting with Tasmota v12.4.0.2 there are two different modes to use MCP23xxx.